2020: The Year of the CCPA

-If you have data of 50,000 (or more) Californians, you’re subject to the CCPA.
+If you have data of 50,000 (or more) Californians, or half your revenue comes from selling consumer info, you’re subject to the CCPA.

 Regardless of if your company operates in California or is a one-man shop with a Delaware address, if you have personal data of “50,000 or more [Californian] consumers, households, or devices,” then you must comply with the CCPA.
-Many successful online media companies are likely to meet this threshold because the bulk of their revenue is from the collection and sale of consumers’ information.
+If not, your revenues may still place you in the CCPA compliance zone: $25 million in annual gross revenue or 50% of your annual revenue comes from selling personal information.
+Many successful online media companies are likely to meet either threshold because the bulk of their revenue is from the collection and sale of consumers’ information.

 The CCPA protects more data than your run-of-the-mill data breach notification law.

 The CCPA takes an expanded view of “personal information,” including the more traditional personal identifiers as well as biometric and geolocation data.

 More relevant to interactive media companies, the CCPA protects the inferences [that can be] drawn from any of the [protected] information . . . to create a profile about the consumer’s preferences, characteristics, psychological trends, [etc.].”